-Barring extraordinary circumstances, a bachelor's degree is required for admission.
-In fact, all students in recent years have had a bachelor's degree, and some have also had a graduate degree.
-Students are encouraged to pursue one or more scholarly interests in depth during their undergraduate years, but course work must demonstrate proficiency in the natural sciences.
+A bachelor's degree is required for admission and students are encouraged to pursue one or more scholarly interests in depth during their undergraduate years, but course work must demonstrate proficiency in the natural sciences.
 A student who earns a degree in less than four years may apply, but should recognize that understanding the human condition and developing good judgment require experience.
 Without unusual qualifications, questions about breadth of education, maturity, experience, and motivation may put such an applicant at a disadvantage.

 MCAT scores cannot be more than three years old at the time of application.
 For a breakdown of MCAT dates, click here.

 The Admissions Committee will use the MCAT scores from the current exam in the same way they have used previous scores - in conjunction with other academic information presented on the AMCAS application and in letters of recommendation.
 Because these scores are new to Admissions Committee members, they will use the percentile ranks for the new scores to see how individual applicants compare to others who took the new exam.

 No, CLEP credits are not accepted for required classes.
 For more information on prerequisites, click here.